Best Online Psychology Programs in Kyle, TX (2026)

 Closest Psychology Schools to Kyle

-The five accredited institutions below are the closest options indexed in our directory that offer psychology programs.
-Distances are calculated from Kyle city center.
+The accredited institutions listed below are the closest in our directory that offer psychology programs near Kyle, ranked by BOC Score and straight-line distance from Kyle city center.
+The list is rebuilt from federal IPEDS data on every site update.

 Source: IPEDS / College Scorecard (2023 cohort).
 Browse all Texas schools on the Texas psychology page.